answers

 How will I know what kinds of wines to buy?

-Won’t my wines be different from everyone else’s if we’re all buying from different stores, in different cities and states?
 Yes, but the idea is to learn the general characteristics of that varietal or style of wine.
-Everyone shopping at different stores in fact mimics real life – you might be traveling, or at a different wine store in your town than the one you usually go to, or at a new restaurant…so your choices are always changing.
-One aim of the wine club is to help you adapt and be able to make educated guesses!
+In fact, everyone shopping at different stores mimics real life – you might be traveling, or at a different wine store in your town than the one you usually go to, or at a new restaurant…so your choices are always changing.
+There are tens of thousands of wines in the world!
+One aim of Tango Wine Club is to help you adapt and be able to make educated guesses!
 Also, if you participate in the optional post-workshop breakout rooms and find that everyone is tasting different types of the same wine featured, it only adds to the conversation!

 Will I learn about winemaking?